sfragkoul/synth4bench/UserGuide.md

     bash synth_generation_run.sh

-This step will output synthetic FASTQ  and bam files ready for the variant calling analysis.
+This step will output synthetic BAM files ready for the variant calling analysis.

    - **Run the Variant Calling Script**: Execute the variant calling script to analyze the generated synthetic data: